Poonamallee: History

+At the time of India's independence, Poonamallee was part of the Sriperumbudur taluk of Chingleput district.
+As early as the 1950s, Poonamallee was well-connected with Madras city through buses of the city's metropolitan transport corporation with some plying as far as Thirumazhisai.
+Poonamallee became part of the Chennai Metropolitan Development Authority which was constituted in 1972.
+On 1 October 1997, when the district of Chingleput was bifurcated, Poonamallee became part of the newly-formed Tiruvallur district and a new taluk was created with Poonamallee as its headquarters.
+The growth of India's IT industry from the 1990s onwards has considerably impacted Poonamallee town and accelerated urbanisation.

 Demographics

 According to 2011 census, Poonamallee had a population of 57,224 with a sex-ratio of 999 females for every 1,000 males, much above the national average of 929.
 A total of 6,496 were under the age of six, constituting 3,313 males and 3,183 females.
 Scheduled Castes and Scheduled Tribes accounted for 15.24% and 0.1% of the population respectively.
 The average literacy of the town was 78.88%, compared to the national average of 72.99%.
 The town had a total of 14668 households.
 There were a total of 22,411 workers, comprising 133 cultivators, 226 main agricultural labourers, 576 in house hold industries, 18,084 other workers, 3,392 marginal workers, 29 marginal cultivators, 35 marginal agricultural labourers, 128 marginal workers in household industries and 3,200 other marginal workers.
 As per the religious census of 2011, Poonamallee had 75.88% Hindus, 13.34% Muslims, 9.03% Christians, 0.02% Sikhs, 0.02% Buddhists, 0.29% Jains, 1.41% following other religions and 0.01% following no religion or did not indicate any religious preference.